tripflex/docs/pages/web/web-paas/domains-steps/tls/guide.en-ca.md

 section: Steps
 ---

-**Last updated 11th May 2021**
+**Last updated 2nd June 2022**

 ## Objective

-Web PaaS automatically provides standard TLS certificates issued by [Let's Encrypt](https://letsencrypt.org/) to all production instances.
-No further action is required to use TLS-encrypted connections beyond [specifying HTTPS routes](../../configuration-routes/https) in your `routes.yaml` file.
+Web PaaS automatically provides all production environments with standard TLS certificates issued by [Let's Encrypt](https://letsencrypt.org/).
+No further action is required to use TLS-encrypted connections beyond [specifying HTTPS routes](../../define-routes/https.md).

-Alternatively, you may provide your own third party TLS certificate from the TLS issuer of your choice at no charge from us.
-Please consult your TLS issuer for instructions on how to generate an TLS certificate.
+Alternatively, you may provide your own third-party TLS certificate from the TLS issuer of your choice.
+Consult your TLS issuer for instructions on how to generate an TLS certificate.

-A custom certificate is not necessary for development environments.
-Web PaaS automatically provides wildcard certificates that cover all \*.platform.sh domains, including development environments.
+A custom certificate isn't necessary for development environments.
+Web PaaS automatically provides wildcard certificates that cover all `*.platform.sh` domains, including development environments.

 > [!primary]
+>
-> The private key should be in the old style, which means it should start with BEGIN RSA PRIVATE KEY.
-If it starts with BEGIN PRIVATE KEY that means it is bundled with the identifier for key type.
+> The private key should be in the old style, which means it should start with `BEGIN RSA PRIVATE KEY`.
+> If it starts with `BEGIN PRIVATE KEY`, it's bundled with the identifier for key type.
 >
 > To convert it to the old-style RSA key:
 >